trrt-good/JavaAIGrader/README.md

 ## Usage

+1. Modify config.json with your API key(s) from the model providers of your choice.
+Only one is necessary: [OpenAI (PAID)](https://openai.com/index/openai-api/), [Groq (FREE)](https://console.groq.com/keys), [Anthropic (PAID)](https://www.anthropic.com/api)

-1. Create a scoring sheet that tells the AI how to grade
+2. Create a scoring sheet that tells the AI how to grade

-2. Repare the assignment PDF that was given to students
+3. Repare the assignment PDF that was given to students

-3. Run the app
+4. Run the app

-4. Upload scoring sheet, assignment pdf, and folder that contains student Java files
+5. Upload scoring sheet, assignment pdf, and folder that contains student Java files

-4. Choose an directory to output the grading brakedowns to
+6. Choose an directory to output the grading brakedowns to

-6. Run the grader and review results.
+7. Run the grader and review results.

-7. Export results as a table in csv, xlsx, or tsv format.
+8. Export results as a table in csv, xlsx, or tsv format.

 ## Things to note